Dr Ewelina Rydzewska

 I am currently a lead supervisor of Katie Rutherford's PhD project investigating therapeutic alliance in adults with autism and mental health problems.

 I currently teach and supervise students on the following courses:

 - Doctorate in Clinical Psychology;

 - MSc in Global Mental Health;

-Prior to joining the University of Glasgow, I worked as an Associate Lecturer in Childhood Studies and Development at the University of the West of Scotland (BA in Childhood Studies and BA in Education) and as a Lecturer in Research Methods at the University of Strathclyde (MSc in Education Studies).
+In the past, I had worked as an Associate Lecturer in Childhood Studies and Development at the University of the West of Scotland (BA in Childhood Studies and BA in Education) and as a Lecturer in Research Methods at the University of Strathclyde (MSc in Education Studies).